osmanozts/home-office-tracker/README.md

 The implementation was completed within a focused 6–8 hour window, prioritizing high efficiency without compromising on code quality or structural clarity.

+The web app is deployed on [home-office-tracker.vercel.app](https://home-office-tracker.vercel.app) for testing.

 ## How it works

 Here’s a breakdown of how the core features work: